Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Introduction

 \section{Introduction}

-Consider a situation in a warehouse where a fleet of robots are programmed to deliver fragile packages to designated ports or shelves.
-The robots are supposed to reach their ports as fast as possible while avoiding any collisions with others.
-This setting can be formulated as a \textit{Multi-Agent Path Finding} problem (MAPF), where a group of agents starts from a set of initial positions and find paths towards their dedicated goals without any collision~\cite{stern2019multi-overview,stern2019multi}.
-Although optimally solving MAPF problems in principle is \textit{NP-hard}~\cite{yu2013structure}, in practice there are planners that can efficiently find solutions and are applicable to some real-world domains in, e.g., warehouse logistics~\cite{VaramballySoCS22}, complex robot teams~\cite{LiAAAI19large,ChenSoCS22}, traffic control~\cite{LiICAPS21}, aviation~\cite{LiAIAA19} and even management of pipe systems~\cite{belov2020multi}.
+Consider a situation where a group of robots are programmed to navigate themselves between pre-specified task points.
+The robots are expected to reach their task points as quickly as possible while avoiding collisions with one another.
+This problem is commonly encountered in automated warehouses and is typically formulated as a \textit{Multi-Agent Path Finding} problem (MAPF), which is mostly solved using centralized algorithms~\cite{stern2019multi-overview,stern2019multi}.
+Although optimally solving MAPF problems is in principle \textit{NP-hard}~\cite{yu2013structure}, in practice there are planners that can efficiently find high-quality solutions even for large-scale instances~\cite{sharon2015conflict,li2021eecbs,okumura2022priority,okumura2023lacam}.

-In a controlled environment and with all agents under the control of a central system, the multi-agent routing problem as a MAPF instance makes sense.
-However, if there is a given uncertainty arising from the environment or the other agents, computing a path for each agent is not that useful as it needs to be re-computed in any unforeseen situation, which will be the norm under uncertainty.
-Thus, when there is uncertainty, the right solution concept should be in terms of functions that map from states to actions.
-These functions are called universal plans in planning~\cite{schoppers1987universal}, strategies in extensive-form games, and policies in Markov decision processes (MDPs).